DevComPsy/MetaController/README.md

 # Potential Pathomechanisms

-1. One potential pathomechanism could be that the meta-controller inherently asigns a cost to the complex system that is too high.
+1. One potential pathomechanism could be that meta-confidence process goes awry.
+This can easily simulated by asigning a too high complexity cost.
 Simulation: Increase the free parameter "settings.complexity_cost" in RUN_mc_b.m to see the effect.

+2. Alternatively, the meta-controller might be broken so that is does not select the right system (ignoring meta-confidence).
+This can be simulated by uncommenting line 9 in metaCont_act.m

-2. Alternatively, the complex system itself could be impaired.
+3. Moreover, the complex system itself could be impaired.
 The complex system might not take the third (context) dimension into account.
-Simulation: Uncomment line 12-14 and comment line 16-21 for the complex system not to take the third dimension into account.
+Simulation: Uncomment line 13-15 in mc_initialize.m for the complex system not to take the third dimension into account.